This post was last updated on October 5th, 2022 at 08:52 am.

 Required text on statements

-There are multiple verbiage phrases that can be placed on donation statements.
+Multiple verbiage phrases can be placed on donation statements.
 The church must first decide if the statement needs the basic verbiage or does it fall under the Quid Pro Quo type of statement where the church must give the fair market value of an item or service they provided directly to the donor.

 The basic donation verbiage